Parish Pastoral Council

 Any registered and participating member of the parish is eligible to serve on the Pastoral Council.

 The council year begins in September and ends in June.
-Regular meetings of the Parish Pastoral Council are held bi-monthly on the third Monday at 7 pm.
+Regular meetings of the Parish Pastoral Council are held bi-monthly.
 Parish members are welcome to observe these meetings.
 July and August are taken as vacation months.